dongkunhan/dongkunhan.github.io/_pages/about.md

 ---
 permalink: /
-title: "Website"
+title: "About"
 excerpt: "About"
 author_profile: true
 redirect_from:
-  - /about/
+  - /Website/
-  - /about.html
+  - /Website.html
 ---

 Dongkun Han is currently a lecturer at the [Department of Mechanical and Automation Engineering](http://www.mae.cuhk.edu.hk/), [The Chinese University of Hong Kong](https://www.cuhk.edu.hk/english/index.html).